minqiaowang/hybrid-adg/test-with-adg/test-with-adg.md

-##Test DML Redirection
+## Test DML Redirection

 Starting 19c, We can run DML operations on Active Data Guard standby databases.
 This enables you to run read-mostly applications, which occasionally execute DMLs, on the standby database.

 Automatic redirection of DML operations to the primary can be configured at the system level or the session level.
 The session level setting overrides the system level

-1. From cloud side, connect to orclpdb as testuser
+1. From cloud side, connect to orclpdb as testuser.

 ```
 SQL> insert into test values(2,'line2');